fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 ### Implementation

-For each participant, the available observations were ordered chronologically.
+For each participant, available observations were ordered chronologically.

-The first half of the participant's available observations was used to establish their personal baseline.
+The first half of the participant's observations was used to establish their personal baseline.

 Baseline statistics included: